The following post is from Michelle of Mommy Misadventures:

 Are you eligible for an upgrade?

 There’s no question that the iPhone is a significant financial investment.
 If you are a current iPhone user, you may be able to get an iPhone at a reduced price, starting at $199.
-Note that if you choose to buy an iPhone at the upgrade price, remember that this often includes signing up for another long term contract.
+Note that if you choose to buy an iPhone at the upgrade price, remember that this often includes signing up for another long-term contract.
 (Check your carrier for more details.)

-Not all current iPhone users will be eligible for the upgrade price; whether you are depends largely on how long you have had your current phone.
+Not all current iPhone users will be eligible for the upgrade price; whether you depend largely on how long you have had your current phone.
 If you have either a 3G/3GS, chances are you are eligible for an upgrade; iPhone 4 and 4S models may not be.
 Always confirm with your carrier when you will be eligible for an upgrade.

 If you’ve got a year or more to wait, consider updating your iOS6 (read more on that below) and waiting on the hardware.
 If Apple stays true to form, expect a hardware upgrade to the iPhone 5 within a year or so.